 - Admission to English-speaking Universities (UK, Australia, United States, Canada, Ireland, etc.)

-- For UK Border Visa applications
+- For UK Border Visa applications.

-- Recognised worldwide (1 million candidates every year)
+- Recognised worldwide (1 million candidates every year).

 - Highly secure administration of test (identity check, photo, etc.)

-- Reliable scores, making it possible to make important decisions
+- Reliable scores, making it possible to make important decisions.

-- Results report sent to students and to 4 English-speaking universities of their choice
+- Results report sent to students and to 4 English-speaking universities of their choice for free.

 Click here for a comprehensive list of schools and universities worldwide that accept TOEFL.

 Who should take the TOEFL® test?

 The TOEFL® test is suited for someone looking to get ahead in the workplace, experience new cultures and have access to the world’s best universities by studying abroad.
 It is also suited for people looking to move abroad as it can be used to meet visa requirements for a number of countries.

 The TOEFL® test is offered more than 60 times each year.

 The testing is normally administered every Saturday of the month and occasionally on Sundays.

 It’s important to note that registration closes 7 days before the test date.

 TOEFL Registration Test Dates in Kenya – 2024

 How much is the TOEFL registration fee in Kenya?